mauricelambert/CustomCrypto/README.md

 ## Description

-This package implements tools to build your custom ciper.
+This package implements tools to build your custom cipher.

 ## Requirements